coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/ChooseNetworkFees.md

 ## The Use Of Network Fees

--   The security of a blockchain network generally depends on the amount of work done by miners
+-   The security of a blockchain network like Bitcoin generally depends on the amount of work done by miners.
+Miners are the computers competing to solve an algorithm that allows them to receive the block reward, the fees, and the ability to propagate the next block in the chain.
--   The miner that proposes the next block of transactions to the network, has to provide proof of the amount of work done to create the block.
+-   The miner that proposes the next block of transactions to the network must also provide proof of the work done required to create the block.
--   If the transactions are valid and the proof of work is sufficient, the miner may collect the fees offered in the included transactions, as a reward for the work done
+-   If the transactions are valid and the proof of work is sufficient, the miner may collect the fees offered in the included transactions, as a reward for the work done.

 ## Choose Your Network Fees

-When [sending cryptocurrency], the network fees you offer determine your priority in the queue of pending transactions.
-Miners will prioritise transactions that offer high fees.
+When **[sending cryptocurrency]**, the network fees you choose determine your priority in the queue of pending transactions, the mempool.
+Miners are incentivised to prioritise transactions that offer high fees.

 Ledger Live offers a three (3) tiered fee structure, as well as a custom fee option: